 At 03:28, U-28 torpedoes and damages British freighter Harpenden.
-The torpedo strikes kills one crewman, but the Harpenden just makes it back to the Clyde under tow, where it is beached at Kilchattan Bay and can be salvaged.
+The torpedo strikes kill one crewman, but the Harpenden just makes it back to the Clyde in tow, where it is beached at Kilchattan Bay and can be salvaged.

 U-99 (Kapitänleutnant Otto Kretschmer) torpedoes and sinks 2468 ton British iron ore freighter Albionic in the Atlantic southeast of Rockall (northwest of Ireland).
 All 25 crew on board perish.

 The Luftwaffe attacks Royal Navy 209 ton trawler HMT Beathwood while it is at anchor in the North Sea just east of Montrose Coastguard lookout (east coast of Scotland).
 The planes attack at 22:00 and sink it.
 It is unclear how many perished aboard it, but local newspapers noted that "Most of the crew were below deck when the plane attacked."

 British destroyers HMS Malcolm, Veteran, and Wild Swan, on a more-or-less routine patrol off of Ostend, encounters a German convoy on the radar.
 The destroyers contact the RAF for assistance, which sends planes to drop flares over the convoy.
 The destroyers open fire and sink an escort ship, two trawlers towing barges, and a large barge.

 Kriegsmarine tug Escaut sinks off the French coast of unknown reasons, perhaps due to hitting a mine.